 After the interview, he took me out to his woodshed, and so began a friendship that endures to this day.

 We’ve done several interviews over the years, but I began working more closely with Sonny in 2005, producing his website, and shortly thereafter, when I returned to filmmaking, we began doing interviews on camera.
 Over the years, Sonny has become most comfortable with telephone interviews.

-Last year, in celebration of his 80th birthday, we did some retropspecitve interviews I put together as a series, "Sonny Speaks."
-In this episode, "Gettin' It Back Together," Sonny discussed his Chicago days, in the mid 50s, where he relocated, temporarily, to rehabilitate his health, and his playing.
+Last year, in celebration of his 80th birthday, we did some retrospective interviews I put together as a series, “Sonny Speaks.”
+In this episode, “Gettin’ It Back Together,” Sonny discussed his Chicago days, in the mid-’50s, when he relocated temporarily to rehabilitate his health and his playing.